jaryan77/Latitude/README.md

     * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
 * A ["Data" page](https://jaryan77.github.io/Latitude/data.html) that:
   * Displays a responsive table containing the data used in the visualizations.
-    * The table is a bootstrap table component.
-[Hint](https://getbootstrap.com/docs/4.3/content/tables/#responsive-tables)
+    * The table is a [bootstrap table component](https://getbootstrap.com/docs/4.3/content/tables/#responsive-tables).
     * The data has come from exporting the `.csv` file as HTML, using pandas.
 Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
 See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)

     ![csv_to_html](Images/csv_to_html_screenshot.PNG)